11. Foreign Function Interface

 Boehm–Demers–Weiser garbage collector [BoehmGC]).

-Scheme object that points to the first byte
+It returns a cpointer Scheme object that points to the first byte

 allocated.
 This pointer is managed by the standard GC and doesn’t need